grindsa/acme2certifier/docs/a2c-ubuntu-loadbalancing.md

 ![architecture](a2c-ubuntu-loadbalancing.png "architecture")

 The guide is written for **Ubuntu 22.04**, however adapting to other Linux distributions should not be difficult.
-There is already a guide for [Alma Linux 9](alma-alma-loadbalancing.md) available
+There is also a guide for [Alma Linux 9](a2c-alma-loadbalancing.md) available

 ## Preparation